Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Introduction

 \section{Introduction}

-A coupled system of atomic and molecular Bose-Einstein condensates (BECs) has emerged as a fascinating platform, drawing significant attention and hosting various exciting quantum-statistical phenomena, in recent years \cite{BEC1,BEC2,BEC3,BEC4,BEC5,BEC6,BEC7,BEC8,BEC9,BEC10,BEC11,BEC12,BEC13,BEC14,BEC15,BEC16}.
+A coupled system of atomic and molecular Bose-Einstein condensates (BECs) has emerged as a fascinating platform, drawing significant attention and hosting various exciting quantum-statistical phenomena, in the last few decades \cite{drummond1998coherent,timmermans1999rarified,javanainen1999coherent,van1999time,yurovsky1999atom,heinzen2000superchemistry,BEC2,BEC9,BEC10,BEC11,kokkelmans2002ramsey,mackie2002mean,BEC16,BEC8,duine2003microscopic,BEC5,duine2004atom,drummond2004coherent,BEC6,BEC15,BEC7,similar_hamiltonian2,BEC1,BEC3,BEC13,BEC12,zhang2023many}.
 In this hybrid system, two atomic bosons may merge to form a molecular boson through a Feshbach resonance mechanism \cite{timmermans1999feshbach,kohler2006production}.
-This setup effectively mirrors the behavior of a Bosonic Josephson junction \cite{BJJ1,BJJ2,BJJ3,BJJ4,BJJ5,BJJ6,BJJ7,BJJ8,BJJ9,BJJ10,BJJ11,BJJ12,BJJ13,BJJ14,BJJ15,BJJ16,BJJ17,BJJ18,BJJ19,BJJ20}, where atom-molecule coupling serves an analogous role to tunneling in traditional Josephson junctions.
+This setup effectively mirrors the behavior of a Bosonic Josephson junction \cite{milburn1997quantum,BJJ1,BJJ7,BJJ8,BJJ9,BJJ18,BJJ20}, where the atom-molecule coupling serves an analogous role to the tunneling in traditional Josephson junctions.
 Here, the atomic (A-BEC) and molecular (M-BEC) condensate states are energetically separated by a formation threshold similar to the insulating barrier in a typical Josephson junction.
-This energy threshold becomes a crucial, tunable parameter governing the system's behavior.\\
+This energy threshold becomes a crucial, tunable parameter that governs that the system's behaviour.\\

+The study of non-equilibrium dynamics for two-mode condensates has gained significant relevance, especially in the context of condensates in a double-well geometry \cite{ref22,ref28,SBJJ}.
+One particular class of such out-of-equilibrium systems is a two-mode BEC undergoing relaxation dynamics \cite{stochastic_bosonic_josephson_junction,BJJ1}.
+The relaxation dynamics in ultracold systems can be directly probed in experiments by measuring density distributions and currents \cite{trotzky2012probing}.
+The relaxation dynamics of a quantum system is extremely informative.
+It not only probes how the system approaches a steady state, but also reveals key information about its intrinsic properties, including kinetic constraints \cite{mori2018thermalization,darkwah2022probing} which in turn allows one to investigate whether and how the system thermalizes \cite{mori2018thermalization}.\\